mohankoli/mohan-front-end-developer-course/Easy-level-JS-Questions/LruCache.md

         const index = this.getItem(item);

         if (index !== -1) {
-            // Item exists → move to front (most recently used) this.cache.splice(index, 1);
+            // Cache HIT → move to front (most recently used) this.cache.splice(index, 1);
             this.cache.unshift(item);
             return;
         }

-        // New item
+        // Cache MISS
         if (this.isCapacityFull()) {
-            // Remove least recently used (last item) this.cache.pop();
+            // Evict least recently used (last element) this.cache.pop();
         }

-        // Insert as most recently used
+        // Insert new item as most recently used this.cache.unshift(item);
-        this.cache.unshift(item);
     }
 }